Sysdig On-Premises Release Notes

 Oversight Services Now Offered for All Installs and Upgrades

-As part of our continued focus on our customers, we are now offering oversight services for all on-premise installs and upgrades.
+As part of our continued focus on our users, we are now offering oversight services for all on-premise installs and upgrades.
 Your Technical Account Manager (TAM), in conjunction with our support organization and Professional Services [where applicable], will work with you to:

 Assess your environment to ensure it is configured correctly